Flexport

 Effective digitization can boost supply chain productivity.
 One study found that supply chain digitization boosts companies’ operating earnings by 3.2%, more than any other operational improvement.
 Over 75% of supply chain executives listed supply chain visibility as a top priority in 2021, while 94% lack visibility into their supply chain.

 Flexport is a freight forwarder helping companies digitize their supply chains.
 Like other freight forwarders, Flexport’s main job is to coordinate with as many as 20 different companies to move freight internationally.
 But the company’s vision extends beyond that, as it aggregates data from various links in companies’ supply chains.
-Long-term, it is building towards a universal source-of-truth for global freight with an up-to-date digital counterpart for every physical entity in the supply chain.
+Long-term, it is building towards a universal source of truth for global freight with an up-to-date digital counterpart for every physical entity in the supply chain.

 Founding Story